DoctorDeatch/SNMP-TEMPv2/README.md

 SNMP Community RO: Public

-The SNMP OID consists of a prefix .1.3.6.1.4.1.2020.1. , which can be changed in the settings, next .1 - degrees Celsius .2 - degrees fahrenheit, which is the temperature sensor number
+The SNMP OID consists of a prefix .1.3.6.1.4.1.2020.1. , which can be changed in the settings, next .1 - degrees Celsius .2 - degrees fahrenheit, which is the temperature sensor number. the resulting temperature value must be divided by 100
 example: .1.3.6.1.4.1.2020.1.1.2 - displays the temperature in degrees Celsius of the second sensor The numbering of the sensors is displayed on the first page of the setup